kk663/znn-release/docs/local_tutorial.rst

 Training the N4 network
 ```````````````````````
 After setting up the configuration file, you can now train your network.
 You need to run training as root.
-Please enter ``sudo su`` in the terminal after you have ssh-ed to your AWS instance (the instance launched using the ZNN AWS AMI image).
+Please enter ``sudo su`` in the terminal before training.

 Make sure you run the following command from within the ``/opt/znn-release/python`` directory.
 This is a limitation that can be fixed in future releases.
 ::